esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 ### Learning from unlabeled data
 - LLMs: Leverage unsupervised or self-supervised learning during pretraining, enabling them to learn language patterns from raw text without human-labeled data.
-- Traditional NLP: Often relies on labeled data for training (e.g., labeled sentiment or part-of-speech tags), which can be costly and time-consuming to create at scale.
+- Traditional NLP: are often supervised models, relying on labeled data for training (e.g., labeled sentiment or part-of-speech tags), which can be costly and time-consuming to create at scale.

 ### Context and language nuance
 - LLMs: Excel at understanding context, tone, and nuance, due to their ability to weigh word relationships dynamically.
 This enables better handling of idioms, sarcasm, and ambiguous phrases.